winitzki/scall/tutorial/programming_dhall.md

 ```

 Another example is an assertion that a natural number should be less than a given limit.
-We implement that assertion as a dependent type constructor `AssertLessThan`.
+We implement that assertion as a constructor `AssertLessThan`.
 The error message will be computed as a function of the given arguments:

 ```dhall